fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 In addition to the features included in the power modelling, runtime modelling adds special features to the regression model.
 The special features include the total number of memory accesses and the total number of floating point operations for each layer.

-Same methodology of using  Lasso and cross-validation is used to find optimal polynomial degree.
+The same methodology of using  Lasso and cross-validation is used to find optimal polynomial degree.

 ## Results

-The figure below shows the performance of NeuralPower runtime model.
+The figure below shows the performance of the NeuralPower runtime model.

 ![runtime](../assets/runtime_neuralpower.png)

-The figure below shows the performance of NeuralPower power model.
+The figure below shows the performance of the NeuralPower power model.

 ![power](../assets/power_neuralpower.png)